bmershon/image-sources/README.md

 - The impulse responses are currently placed in a single nearest bin without any type of interpolation.
 - Added "p" field to *.scn* files; the value is used in simulating radial energy spreading.
 Lower values result in less attenuation.
 - "Playing" the impulse response by clicking the button in the GUI results in an error.
-- The Plotly library is awkward.
-The graphs could be replaced by D3 graphs.